MAST30034-Applied-Data-Science/mast30034-project-1-dustintano10/README.md

 There is also a youtube video to help guide: https://www.youtube.com/watch?v=MWapXbaWs_U&ab_channel=SportsReference start at the 4:50 min mark

-**Research Goal:** My research goal is Does New York Knicks home games influence yellow taxi demand to and from Manhattan?
+**Research Goal:** My research goal is Does New York Knicks home games influence yellow taxi demand and tipping to and from Manhattan?

 **Timeline:** The timeline for the research area is the 7 months when the nba season runs excluding the playoffs in the years 2018-2019.